Preschool Technology: Using a Digital Camera to enhance preschool mathematics and literacy

 - Mini Photo Album

 1. Introduce the child to the digital camera.
 Let him “explore” the camera.
 Demonstrate how the camera turns on and off, zooms in and out and how to take a photo.
 It is important to use a neck strap or wrist strap so that it prevents the camera from being dropped.

 2. Have the child start collecting objects and laying them on the corresponding number (for example, one toy car, two trucks, three train cars, etc).
 Let them be creative.
 It is important to let them choose, arrange, and count the objects.

 4. Have him photograph each number set of objects.

 5. Print out the pictures or upload them to your favorite photo sharing site to create an actual soft or hardcover book.
 Here is a sample page from our book.
 My child selected six blocks from his toys, arranged them, and took this picture.
-I added the words and number on the computer.>
+I added the words and numbers on the computer.

 6. Insert the printed photos into a mini photo album to create the photo book.
 7. Read and Re-read!